lpc-cnrs-amu/online-xp-docs/website-docusaurus/docs/introduction.md

 [Labvanced](https://www.labvanced.com) is a cloud solution for professional web based experiments

 :::tip

-ILCB user (with a _univ-amu_ Sesame account) may benefit from a 1-year licence.
+ILCB user (with a _univ-amu_ Sesame account) can benefit from a Lab licence.
 For a licence, please ask this ILCB web site maintainer at https://github.com/lpc-cnrs-amu/online-xp-docs/issues.
 :::

+The Lab / Department licence has :

+- Unlimited experiment creation
+- CSV and Excel data export
+- Unlimited Accounts / Logins
+- Unlimited Published Studies at a time
+- Importing all available experiments
+- Unlimited Storage Space
+- Unlimited Recordings for all Studies

+along with this support conditions :

+- Free Feasibility Check
+- Free Template Suggestion
+- General Information Counsel
+- Answering Technical Questions
+- Telephone / Video Call Assistance
+- Experiment Implementation Supervision
+- Customized Feature Implementation

 [To top](/docs/introduction#resources)